Prof Milja Kurki

 Tutor

-My research is focused on theoretical and conceptual study of international politics but I'm is also interested in exploration of the policy implications of conceptual frames.
+My research is focused on theoretical and conceptual study of international politics and I'm is also interested in exploration of the policy implications of conceptual frames.

 My PhD research was focused on debates on the meaning of causality in IR scholarship, culminating in Causation in International Relations: Reclaiming Causal Analysis (Cambridge University Press, 2008).